MicrosoftDocs/memdocs/memdocs/intune/protect/certificate-connector-prerequisites.md

 ## SCEP

-The connector must install on a Windows Server that includes the following options:
+The Windows Server that hosts the connector must meet the following prerequisites that are in addition to the general prerequisites:

 - IIS 7 or higher
 - .NET Framework 4.7.2